"The sight of the world put mad ideas into me; as if I could wander away, wander for ever, see strange and beautiful things, one after the other."

 Onwards, to Lithuania!

-The Transsiberian Railway – Part XII: The Sausage Smugglers
+The Transsiberian Railway – Part VI: The Disappearing Dining Car

 - Coast to Coast in 13 Days: The Final Push Across England